Ready to tackle your thyroid problems but unsure of where to start?

 Whether you realize this or not, your body comes into contact with chemicals that have to be eliminated by your liver on a DAILY basis.

 What’s worse is that many of these chemicals have been shown to negatively impact hormone levels by blocking the effect of hormones at the cellular level or by mimicking the actions of hormones in your body.

 These chemicals are known as Endocrine Disruptors and they may be seriously impacting your thyroid function.

 The Endocrine Society recently published a paper (25) outlining the list of chemicals that are known endocrine disruptors.

-Which means that if your Doctor is only ordering TSH and Free T4 then they are not getting a complete picture of your thyroid function.
+This means that if your doctor is only ordering TSH and Free T4 then they are not getting a complete picture of your thyroid function.